 The climbing wall is 34 feet tall to the pinnacle and has a natural appearance resembling the geology of North Dakota.
-Features include variable width cracks, arêtes, roofs, slabs and overhangs.
+The walls are Nicros A.R.T. walls, which stands for Artificial Rock Technology, which incorporates both natural features and traditional rock climbing holds.

 The free-standing wall is approximately 26 feet in length and can be used by climbers of all abilities from beginner to expert.
-The wall offers a variety of terrain from moderate to steep, expert routes.
-The separate bouldering wall is 12 feet high and 25 feet long and offers very steep (bouldering cave) terrain, but low enough to be climbed without ropes.
+The wall offers a variety of terrain from moderate to expert routes.
+The separate bouldering wall is 12 feet high and 25 feet long.

 How do I get started?

-Come to the wall during Open Climbing times and talk to one of the climbing wall staff.
-The staff can help you get signed up for one of our certification courses.
-You don’t need any previous experience.
+Come to the Recreation Desk and talk to one of the climbing wall staff.
+The staff can help you get signed up for one of our qualification courses, provided at no charge to members.
+Previous experience is not necessary.

 What should I wear?